 The emissions from the engine are exhausted through a catalyst bed and to the atmosphere through an individual exhaust stack.
 The composition of the emissions from the engine depend both upon the speed of the engine and the torque delivered to the compressor.
-Ambient atmospheric conditions, as it affects the density of air, may limit the speed and torque at which the engines can effectively operate on a daily basis.
+Ambient atmospheric conditions, as it affects the density of air, may limit the speed and torque at which the engines can effectively operate each day.